SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/README.md

 ## Contributing
-If you would like to contribute to the website, please fork this repository, make your changes, and submit a Pull Request.
+If you would like to contribute to the website, please fork this repository, make your changes, and submit a Pull Request to the `dev` branch.

 ## Jekyll
 This website uses [Jekyll](https://jekyllrb.com).
 You can find documentation on Jekyll